About the Blog:

 8) Experiences or how to cope with feelings of isolation associated with epilepsy

-Anyone interested in contributing to the Epilepsy Association blog is encouraged to contact the Blog Administrator at the Epilepsy Association.
-Our e-mail address is email@example.com, or call Andrea at 216-579-1330.
+Anyone interested in contributing to the Epilepsy Association blog is encouraged to contact Tiffany, Blog Administrator at the Epilepsy Association, at (216) 579-1330 or email Tiffany at firstname.lastname@example.org.

 About the Epilepsy Association:

-The Epilepsy Association is a nonprofit organization located in Cleveland, Ohio, assisting adults, children, and families manage the challenges epilepsy can present.
-For more than forty years, the agency has been offering a range of services to individuals affected by epilepsy in the greater Cleveland area.
+The Epilepsy Association is a nonprofit organization located in Cleveland, Ohio, serving children, adults, and families affected by epilepsy.
+For more than forty years, the agency has been offering a range of services to individuals affected by epilepsy in the Northeast Ohio area.

 Services offered by the Epilepsy Association include:

-1. Mental health case management (CPST) and counseling for individuals in poverty with severe epilepsy and mental illness.
+1. Adult case management and counseling for individuals in poverty with severe epilepsy and mental illness.
 Services are provided regardless of the individuals’ ability to pay.
 These services are not duplicated in Northeast Ohio.